eishanip/FechaFinder/readme.md

 ## Spanish Number Translation

-The application includes a comprehensive system for translating numbers into Spanish words, supporting values up to 9999, following Spanish numerical grammar rules.
+The application includes a comprehensive system for translating numbers into Spanish words, supporting values up to 9999, and following Spanish numerical grammar rules.

 ## Weather Integration